-How to plug a microphone into a speaker: To physical plug a microphone into a speaker, we must identify the speaker input connector and then simply use the proper cable adapters to send the mic output signal to the speaker input.
+How to plug a microphone into a speaker: To plug a microphone into a speaker physically, we must identify the speaker input connector and then use the proper cable adapters to send the mic output signal to the speaker input.
 Note that, without amplification, a mic level signal is far too weak to drive a loudspeaker.

 In this article, we’ll discuss how to properly and improperly connect a microphone to a loudspeaker.

 Be sure to check out My New Microphone’s article How Do Microphones Work?
 (The Ultimate Illustrated Guide)!

 Some powered loudspeakers will have mic inputs.
 In this case, it is easy to connect a microphone directly to the speaker and have the internal amplifier of the speaker boost the mic level signal to speaker level.